AgoraIO-Community/AUIKaraoke/iOS/Example/README.md

   ![](https://fullapp.oss-cn-beijing.aliyuncs.com/uikit/readme/1691738494762.jpg)

 - Finally, open AUIKitKaraoke. xcworkspace and run it to start your experience
   - If your cocoapods version is lower than 1.12.0, you will encounter the following error.
-Please manually sign the settings in 'Team'
+Please manually set the signature in 'Team'
   ![](https://fullapp.oss-cn-beijing.aliyuncs.com/uikit/readme/1691739881708.jpg)